 First, there was The Great Resignation.
 Then, there was "quiet quitting."
 Now, there's The Crisis of Disconnection, driven by rapidly growing gaps between data and systems, cross-functional teams, and companies and their customers.

 You've seen the research.
 You might [already] be living the experience.
 So what does The Crisis of Disconnection mean for you and your business, exactly?
-In the next installment of this three-part series, we'll analyze the consequences of being disconnected, and how those might manifest in your cost of doing business, customer experience, and growth trajectory.
+In the posts and offer below, we'll analyze the consequences of being disconnected, and how those might manifest in your cost of doing business, customer experience, and growth trajectory.